 Therefore, the market has created various products that traders can use to capitalize on the opportunities created by tracking the VIX.
 Most of these are ETNs that allow traders to hedge using funds.
 Some of the notable ETNs in the market today include VelocityShares Daily Inverse VIX Short-Term ETN (XIV) and the iPath S&P 500 VIX Short-Term Futures ETN (VXX).

-When using the VXX to hedge against market volatility, analysts and trading experts seem to have a bias towards going long when they anticipate a market correction in the foreseeable future.
+When using the VXX to hedge against market volatility, analysts and online trading experts seem to have a bias towards going long when they anticipate a market correction in the foreseeable future.
 This decision is usually taken when the VIX appears to bottom indicating that it cannot go any lower.

 However, as many traders have found out, this theory does not hold when individual funds and ETNs are involved.
 Sometimes these have moved lower, even when the VIX appeared to have bottomed, which again illustrates the potential impact of trading an asset that tracks a predictive measure of market volatility.